Menopause, incl. hormone replacement therapy (HRT)

 Unexplained vaginal bleeding is a significant factor that requires careful evaluation when diagnosing menopause.

-At Happiher, diagnosis is holistic — taking into account not just your hormones, but your entire health and wellbeing.
+At Happiher, diagnosis is holistic — taking into account not just your hormones but your whole health and wellbeing.

-Randomized controlled trials have provided valuable insights into the effectiveness of various diagnostic methods for menopause.
+Randomised controlled trials have given us valuable insights into the effectiveness of different diagnostic methods for menopause.

 There are different types of HRT: